dobryakov/url-shortener-service/README.md

 Use `rake test` for testing.

-# Basisc idea and data model
+# Basic idea and data model

 The basic entity is Link.
 It stores the each single link to translate from short url to long.